 The household benefit cap (see "Household Benefit Cap" in the section entitled "Description of the Social Housing Sector in England, Wales and Northern Ireland") may have an adverse impact on the ability of those tenants impacted by the Welfare Reform and Work Act 2016 (or The Welfare Reform and Work (Northern Ireland) Order 2016 in Northern Ireland) to pay their rent, as, where the total amount of welfare benefits exceeds the benefit cap, the local authority will reduce a claimant's entitlement to housing benefits by the amount of that excess, meaning that affected tenants would have to pay a larger proportion of the rent themselves.
 Increasingly the benefit cap will be administered through Universal Credit (see "Risks related to Universal Credit").
-In turn, this could have an adverse impact on the cash flow of the RP Borrowers and could adversely affect the ability of (a) Direct RP Borrowers to meet their payment obligations under their respective Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.
+In turn, this could have an adverse impact on the cash flow of the RP Borrowers and could adversely affect the ability of (a) Direct RP Borrowers to meet their payment obligations under their respective Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective Intra-Group Loan Agreements and, in turn, the ability of Finance Subsidiary Borrowers to meet their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.